yashd94/DS_Capstone/README.md

 This project leverages the various methods learnt during the course of the Coursera Data Science specialization, and is a step-by-step build of a data product.
 Exploratory analyses, statistical modelling, and learning techniques have been implemented using various R packages.

 Data from the corpus provided [HC Corpora](http://data.danetsoft.com/corpora.heliohost.org) has been used to create a frequency dictionary of n-grams (sets of _n_ words), and this dictionary has been used to predict each successive word.

+## Navigating this repo

+`/ShinyApp/` contains:

+* `inputCleaner.R`: processes the input text and defines helper functions.
+* `ui.R`: defines the element of the application UI.
+* `server.R`: defines the functionality of the application, using functions defined in `inputCleaner.R`.

 ## Additional Information